TraZeOG/TraZeOG/README.md

 - 👀 I’m interested in machine learning and videogame development

-- ✨ Creating bugs since 2023
+- ✨ Creating bugs since May 2024

 - 💞️ I’m looking to collaborate on my multiplayer platformer game